Essential Supplies That Make Journaling More Fun and Creative for Kids

 6 Recommended Creative Journaling Supplies for Kids

 Standard ballpoints are great because they are waterproof!
 I learned the lesson the hard way after somehow we got a drop of water on one of our journal pages and the writing got totally washed out.
-To take preventive steps against any accidents, you can use these BIC Ballpoint Pens which come in lots of assorted colors.
+To take preventive steps against any accidents, I'd recommend these BIC Ballpoint Pens which come in lots of assorted colors.

 This Crayola SuperTip Marker set is amazing because of the wide variety of colors and it doesn’t bleed through the paper.
-As an FYI I opted to create the journal with thicker 120 gsm paper specifically to avoid this issue as this journal will become your child's treasured keepsakes
+As an FYI, I created the journal with thicker 120 gsm paper specifically to avoid this issue as this journal will become your child's treasured keepsake.

 The one drawback of these markers was covered up above.
 If it comes in contact with water, it will fade/disappear and you'll no longer be able to read what was once there.
-We love these markers so much that I use them to write journal entries and make sure we steer clear of any liquid nearby.
+We love these markers so much that I use them to write journal entries but make sure we steer clear of any liquid when doing so.

-Crayons are incredible for journaling because they come in a ton of different colors and are low-cost.
-Chances are you have these at home already but there have been some amazing innovations since I grew up in the 80's with pearl, glitter and confetti crayons which is beyond exciting!
+Crayons are incredible for journaling because they come in a ton of different colors and are extremely low-cost.
+Chances are you have these at home already but there have been some amazing innovations since I grew up in the 80's with pearl, glitter, and confetti crayons which is beyond exciting!

 Both regular and colored pencils are also must-have supplies when it comes to journaling.
 I find that half the time, my 6 year-old gravitates towards his favorite "fancy pencil" (it's one of those plastic ones that have multiple tips that you pull out to get a new sharp one).
 Having a favorite writing instrument just for journaling can actually help make the journaling process feel like a special ritual.

 This goes without saying but kids (and adults) love stickers.
-They make everything more fun, colorful and it's a great way to bring their own sense of style and personalization to their journal.
+They make everything more fun, colorful and it's a great way to bring your own sense of style and personalization to your journal.